jmstacey/rubyfuse/API.markdown

       will let other users, including root, access your filesystem. allow_root will only allow root to access it.

-      Also available for RubyFuse users are:
+      Also available for fuse-ruby users are:
         default_permissions, max_read=N, fsname=NAME.

       For more information, look at FUSE.

-      (P.S: I know FUSE allows other options, but I don't think any of the rest will do any good with RubyFuse.
+      (P.S: I know FUSE allows other options, but I don't think any of the rest will do any good with fuse-ruby.
 If you think otherwise, please let me know!)

-  RubyFuse.run
+  fuse-ruby.run
       This is the final step to make your virtual filesystem accessible.
 It is recommended you run this as your main thread, but you can thread off to run this.

-  RubyFuse.handle_editor = bool (true by default)
+  fuse-ruby.handle_editor = bool (true by default)
-      If handle_editor is true, then RubyFuse will attempt to capture all editor files and prevent them from being passed to FuseRoot.
+      If handle_editor is true, then fuse-ruby will attempt to capture all editor files and prevent them from being passed to FuseRoot.
 It also prevents created and unmodified files from being passed as well, as vim (among others) will attempt to create and then remove a file that does not exist.

-  RubyFuse.reader_uid and RubyFuse.reader_gid
+  fuse-ruby.reader_uid and fuse-ruby.reader_gid
-      When the filesystem is accessed, the accessor's uid or gid is returned by RubyFuse.reader_uid and RubyFuse.reader_gid.
+      When the filesystem is accessed, the accessor's uid or gid is returned by fuse-ruby.reader_uid and fuse-ruby.reader_gid.
 You can use this in determining your permissions, or even provide different files for different users!

-  RubyFuse.fuse_fd and RubyFuse.process
+  fuse-ruby.fuse_fd and fuse-ruby.process
       These are not intended for use by the programmer.
 If you want to muck with this, read the code to see what they do :D.